Design system guide

 Components

 A design system shouldn’t feel like something that stifles creativity.
 Don't make it too rigid, a certain level of hand-crafting is important.
 It should allow for greater creativity within a set of guidelines.
-The long-term benefit is that a designer can take greater care and give better thought to solving each solution that becomes part of the system instead of rushing to put together something that comes along.
+The long-term benefit is that a designer can take greater care and give better thought to solving each solution instead of rushing to put together something that comes along.

 Breaking components down